NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Again, its not a major issue, just good to have a standard so we dont end up changing the spelling back and forth.
 Also, if you use <http://Atom.io|Atom.io> for your edits you can install the spell-checker and set it to the language you like en-US, en-CA or en-UK

+11/13/2017 11:22 AM

+ **ryanlintott** :

+ >though so far none of the languages like the word epoching :slightly_smiling_face: